brad-igercich/mids-207-summer-final-project-group-2/README.md

       * Experimenting with Filters
         * Experimented with different numbers of filters (12, 24, 48) in the 2-layer CNN model to observe the impact on validation accuracy
       * Results
         * The model with 2 Convolutional layers performed better than that with 3-layers.
 This is likely due to the fact that adding more complexity into the model with a smaller dataset (~8,000) of images, results in a higher degree of overfitting.
-        * Validation Accuracy -
-        * Training Accuracy -
   *  [Hybrid Model](DATASCI207_FinalProject/Notebooks/4_HybridModel.ipynb)
         * Import Libraries
         * Load the pre-processed training, validation, and test datasets